venom1270/BlackjackSimulator/README.md

 This is a simple Blackjack simulator.

-Current versions supports only player vs. dealer.
+Current version supports only player vs. dealer.

 # TODOs: